Working with us

 These can be circulated across our student cohort.
 These are usually outside of the normal curriculum, but very occasionally they can be embedded as part of the teaching.
 The organisation setting the competition would do most of the organisation and admin but the Design School can act as an effective conduit to the students.

 This is work completed during the third year of a four year degree within a company.
-They work for a minimum of 45 weeks in an external organisation and receive a Diploma in Professional Studies (DPS) or they opt for the Diploma in International Studies (DIS) and do a mix of studying and working overseas.
+Students work for a minimum of 45 weeks in an external organisation and receive a Diploma in Professional Studies (DPS) or they opt for the Diploma in International Studies (DIS) and do a mix of studying and working overseas.

 These are from external organisations who help to inspire our students and enable them to gain understanding of the sorts of roles they could aspire to after their degree.
 We have a large lecture theatre with state of the art presentation facilities, available to any of our visitors.